 - Personal clothing

 - Gifts purchased on behalf of a resident

 - Social events and activities beyond the activity program

 - Special care services not included in the facility's Medicaid payment

 This summary is for general information.
-Specific requirements for Medicaid nursing facilities may be found primarily in law at section 1919 of the Social Security Act, in regulation primarily at 42 CFR 483 subpart B, and in formal CMS guidance documents.
+Specific requirements for Medicaid nursing facilities may be found primarily in law at section 1919 of the Social Security Act, in regulation primarily at 42 CFR 483 subpart B, and in formal Centers for Medicare & Medicaid Services guidance documents.
 Also see: